Join our next CTNC AmeriCorps 2019-2020 Cohort to start your career in Environmental Education.

 First, please note that all of these positions are dependent on the continued receipt of federal funding.
 Although we firmly believe the funding will continue to be available, we want to make sure you are aware that these positions are funding-dependent.

+The 2019-2020 program begins September 2, 2019 and concludes June 30, 2020.
+Deadline to apply is June 14th 2019!
+Click here to see a list of open positions.
 Please read the position descriptions.
 You will need to apply separately to each position you are interested in.
-Click here to see a list of open positions.
 If you’re interested in applying, click on the link that says, “Apply for this position.”
 You will need the following information to apply:

 - Cover letter (click here for some awesome cover letter advice) You must include a cover letter that explains why you want this position and why your background is a good fit for the role you’re interested in.
 Applications without such cover letters will not be considered.